danurbanowicz/barcelona-jamstack-website/README.md

 ## Bugs, feature requests, etc

-This is an ongoing project and we welcome contributions and suggestions!
+This is an ongoing project and we welcome contributions and suggestions.
 Feel free to open an issue or make a pull request.